Saare County: Religion

+Among other religions, there is a congregation of the Estonian Neopagan religion in the county.

 Ancient Saare county (Oesel)

 According to archeological finds, the territory of Saaremaa has been inhabited for at least five thousand years.

 In the first centuries AD, political and administrative subdivisions began to emerge in Estonia.
 Two larger subdivisions appeared: the parish (kihelkond) and the county (maakond).
 The parish consisted of several villages.
 Nearly all parishes had at least one fortress.
 The defense of the local area was directed by the highest official, the parish elder.
 The county was composed of several parishes, also headed by an elder.
 By the 13th century, the following major counties had developed in Estonia: Saaremaa (Oesel), Läänemaa (Rotalia or Maritima), Harjumaa (Harria), Rävala (Revalia), Virumaa (Vironia), Järvamaa (Jervia), Sakala (Saccala), and Ugandi (Ugaunia).

 In old Scandinavian sagas, Saaremaa is called Eysysla which means exactly the same as the name of the island in Estonian: the district (land) of island.
 This is the origin of the island's name in German and Swedish, Ösel, Danish, Øsel, and in Latin Oesel.
 The name Eysysla appears sometimes together with Adalsysla, 'the big land', perhaps 'Suuremaa' or 'Suur Maa' in Estonian which refers to mainland Estonia.
 Sagas talk about numerous skirmishes between islanders and Vikings.
 Saaremaa was the wealthiest county of ancient Estonia and the home of notorious Estonian pirates, sometimes called the Eastern Vikings.
 The Chronicle of Henry of Livonia describes a fleet of sixteen ships and five hundred Oeselians ravaging the area that is now southern Sweden, then belonging to Denmark.
 In 1206, the Danish Valdemar II the Victorious built a fortress on the island but they found no volunteers to man it.
 They burned it down themselves and left.
 In 1227, Saaremaa was conquered by the Livonian Brothers of the Sword, but remained a hotbed of Estonian resistance.
 The Order founded the Bishopric of Ösel-Wiek there.
 When the Order was defeated by the Lithuanian army in the Battle of Saule in 1236, Oeselians rebelled.
 The conflict was ended by a treaty that was signed by the Oeselians and the Master of the Order.